-Flooding, a trade war and Deere cuts outlook for the year
+Flooding, a trade war and Deere cuts outlook again

 Soybean prices have been deteriorating since the trade war began.

-Deere now anticipates fiscal 2019 earnings of approximately $3.2 billion.
+Deere now anticipates profits of about $3.2 billion.
 Its prior outlook was for earnings of $3.3 billion.
 Deere still foresees a full-year revenue increase of about 5%.

+In May, the company lowered its profit expectations from $3.6 billion, and lowered revenue expectations as well.

 “Concerns about export-market access, near-term demand for commodities such as soybeans and overall crop conditions have caused many farmers to postpone major equipment purchases,” Chairman and CEO Samuel Allen said in a prepared statement.